timjbruce/reinvent_cvra_bootcamp/README.md

 npm install ask-cli -g
 ```

 You should now have a new directory, *reinvent_cvra_bootcamp* in your work direcrtory.
-Make
+Third, complete the

-Third, complete the worksheet below *or*, if you are on macOS/Cloud9, you can use a utility in the reinvent_cvra_bootcamp to
+worksheet below *or*, if you are on macOS/Cloud9, you can use a utility in the reinvent_cvra_bootcamp to
 check versions and create worksheet (called worksheet.txt) for you:
 ```bash
 chmod +x create_worksheet.sh